Senate GOP taking up judicial nominee some call 'worst of the litter,' hostile to minority rights

 But Sen. Sheldon Whitehouse, D-R.I., described Farr as "probably the worst of the litter" when it comes to Trump's judicial nominees.

-"Could this administration have picked an individual who is more hostile to the rights of minorities than this man?
-It is hard to imagine," Sen. Dick Durbin, D-Ill., said in the same committee hearing.
+At the same committee hearing, Sen. Dick Durbin, D-Ill., said: "Could this administration have picked an individual who is more hostile to the rights of minorities than this man?
+It is hard to imagine."

 GOP leaders in charge of the North Carolina Legislature hired Farr and others at his firm to defend congressional and legislative boundaries that the Legislature approved in 2011.
 A federal court eventually struck some boundaries down as racial gerrymanders and the Supreme Court affirmed that decision.